-My Stance on Hemostatic Soil Organism (HSO) “Probiotic” Supplements
+My Stance on Homeostatic Soil Organism (HSO) “Probiotic” Supplements

 One of the most significant pieces of misinformation exchanged in the natural health blogosphere is the notion that HSO organisms are 100% safe.
-HSO stands for hemostatic soil organism or microorganisms that are found natively in the soil and they are used in many different “probiotic” supplements.
+HSO stands for homeostatic soil organism or microorganisms that are found natively in the soil and they are used in many different “probiotic” supplements.
 Some but not all HSO’s are spore-forming bacteria others are yeast.
 Some HSO’s are also native to the human gut microbiome, but most, however, especially the ones that are used in supplements are not.
 Many HSO’s have been implicated as the cause of infections and can cause many health issues, even those that are taken in “probiotic” supplements.
-Ingestion of hemostatic soil organisms may occur when one has eaten soil,1 consumed food fermented with HSO’s,2 taken hemostatic soil organism “probiotics,” or eaten improperly washed produce.
-It has been theorized that these hemostatic soil organisms have always colonized the human microbiome because ancient humans did not properly clean and sanitize their fruits and vegetables.
-Ancient man always consumed dirt!
+Ingestion of homeostatic soil organisms may occur when one has eaten soil,1 consumed food fermented with HSO’s,2 taken homeostatic soil organism “probiotics,” or eaten improperly washed produce.
+It has been theorized that these homeostatic soil organisms have always colonized the human microbiome because ancient humans did not properly clean and sanitize their fruits and vegetables.
+Ancient man frequently consumed dirt on their food!
 The consumption of large quantities of soil by ancient man has been widely debunked.

 Humans have not always known that dysbiosis from microorganisms is the exact cause of most disease.
 Our ancestry did, however, learn from our humble beginnings that eating certain foods would make us ill.
 Human beings developed hygiene practices since the dawn of time; we began by defecating away from where we lived (mainly because it smelled horrible, let us be real here, haha.)
-Neanderthals groomed themselves and even produced soap after fire was invented.
-We also eventually buried our dead at first as a spiritual and later as a hygienic practice to protect us from disease.
+Ancient man groomed themselves and even produced soap after fire was invented.
+Humans eventually buried our dead at first as a spiritual practice and later we buried our dead in coffins encased in concrete for hygienic purposes.
 But did our ancestors clean/cook their plant matter before consuming?
-Research has shown that even Neanderthals prepped starchy foods like tubers and roasted them over a fire before consuming.
+Research has shown that even our ancestors prepped starchy foods like tubers and roasted them over a fire before consuming.
 Why might you ask?
 Because cooked starches taste better when eaten then cold starches, even our ancestors knew that.
-Neanderthals were excellent hunters and carnivores, but they did not have a sophisticated, varied diet compared to Homo sapiens.
-Homo sapiens further prepped their starches, fruit, and veggies within season and consumed them cleaned and cooked.
-Homo sapiens consumption of seafood combined with quick energy from seasonal starches caused them to become the dominant human species and eventually lead to the development of modern man.
+However, ancient man were excellent hunters and carnivores, but they did not always have a sophisticated, varied diet.

 Endospores (not a true spore) are dormant Gram-positive bacteria from the Firmicutes phylum.
 The endospores are tough encapsulations that protect spore-forming bacteria from your immune system, antibiotics, antibacterials, and your microbiome.
 Spore-forming bacteria can lay dormant in endospore form until their environment becomes favorable for faster reproduction and survival.
 Spore-forming bacteria form endospores when there is a lack of nutrients and can survive a very long time till they get the nutrients they need to survive (the amino acids l-alanine, l-valine, l-asparagine, and fructose are some of those nutrients), they will germinate and multiply.
 Bacterial endospores may germinate in the small intestine over time if you are not producing enough bile and there are enough nutrients available, and for some worsen small intestine bacterial overgrowth symptoms.
 Endospores are likely to germinate in the colon from repeated exposure (if enough colony forming units are ingested) or supplementation.
 The bacteria may also share in a commensal relationship with probiotic bacteria for a time and continue to replicate when nutrients are available.
 Bacterial endospores are resistant to UV radiation, desiccation, many antibiotics, boiling, extreme freezing, and most chemical disinfectants.
 For example, bacteria in the Bacillus genus are spore-forming, it becomes difficult to eliminate them if they become opportunistic and return to their spore form.
 Most proponents say that the endospore aspect of Bacillus is a good quality in a “probiotic.”
 Their reasoning behind this recommendation is that since Bacillus is encapsulated in an endospore, the bacteria can survive stomach acid when ingested, survive bile released into the small intestine, and propagate easily with reported exposure eventually in the colon.
 Most forms of Bacillus are known to be immunostimulatory and produce bactericides to help eliminate other bacteria and reduce competition which can be a bad thing if it starts reducing probiotic strains.
 Finally, if you believe that a Bacillus containing probiotic you are taking is causing you issues or you are worried after reading my blogs that they colonized it might be a good idea to ask your medical professional about stopping the probiotic for two weeks and take a GI Effects stool test to see if Bacillus grows in their culture.
 If Bacillus grows in the culture then more than likely it has colonized your digestive tract, and if you think that it is causing you issues I recommend following the endospore protocol in my book to try to relieve the dysbiosis.3 4